compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 ----------------------  ----------------------   ----------------------
 ```

-Keys are integers.
 The data of a root page is the key of an interior page.
 The data of an interior page is the key of a leaf page.
 Database records are stored in the data section of a leaf page.

-A key in a leaf table is a 64-bit signed int
+A key in a leaf table is a 64-bit signed integer.
+The key of a table B-tree is by default the rowid column of the table.
+If the table has integer primary keys, the primary key column is used instead.
+If the table has been defined `WITHOUT ROWID`, it is stored in an index B-tree.
+The key for such a table is composed of the columns of the primary key followed by all remaining columns.
+There is one index B-tree for each index of the database unless the index is already represented by a table B-tree, like the integer primary key tables mentionned above.

 An interior page contains k number of keys, at least 2, upto how many fits on page.
 This is unless page 1 is an interior b-tree page in which case it can handle one key only.